unicsmcr/www/README.md

 FB_APP_ID="your Facebook app ID"
 FB_SECRET="your Facebook secret key"
 ```
-Windows - Add the same environment variables as above.
-You may have to create a file called `.env.` in Windows Explorer for it to correctly register the `.env` filename.

 #### Starting the Website
 Go to the ```hacksoc-manchester/www``` folder and run the following go command in your shell: